willy1989cv/datahub-playground/blog/add a table to our content.md

 />
 ```

-to visualize this dynamic table, where you can sort your data, allow exporting and some other cool features...
+to visualize and interact with your data:
 <FlatUiTable
 data={{
     values: [